civican/legisinfo/42-1/bills/C-77/bill_text.md

   **(1)** Paragraph 158(1)(d) of the Act is replaced by the following:

-    the need to ensure that the person under arrest will appear before a **court martial** or civil court to be dealt with according to law;
+    the need to ensure that the person under arrest will appear before a court martial or civil court to be dealt with according to law;

   **(2)** Paragraph 158(1)(f) of the Act is replaced by the following:

-    the necessity to ensure the safety **and security** of the person under arrest, **any victim of the offence**, or any other person.
+    the necessity to ensure the safety and security of the person under arrest, any victim of the offence, or any other person.

 ### Section 19